MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 In this article, you'll learn about some of the most common performance issues that can make canvas apps to run slowly, and how to resolve them.
 This information will help you to improve the app performance with your business plan, and growth in mind.

 We'll begin with some of the common performance issues, and resolutions regardless of the connector being used.
-In the later sections, you'll learn about peformance issues, and resolutions more specific to the referenced connectors.
+In the later sections, you'll learn about performance issues, and resolutions more specific to the referenced connectors.

+Before you begin, ensure you [understand canvas apps execution phases and data call flow](execution-phases-data-flow.md).
+Also, [the possible sources of slow performance for canvas apps](slow-performance-sources.md) outline common pitfalls you can avoid while designing, or updating canvas apps.

 ## Large data sets loading slowly on different platforms